Richard Westbrook: Porsche (2003–2010)

 The Porsche Carrera Cup GB commenced in 2003 and Westbrook was immediately a front-runner.
-Between 2003 and 2005, he was dominant; taking the title in 2004 (7 wins, 17 podiums, 8 pole positions, 4 fastest laps) with Redline Racing and finishing as runner-up in 2003 (Team BCR), and 2005 (Redline Racing).
-Indeed, his 2005 totals for victories and pole positions (14 wins, 8 pole-positions) are both series records and he went on to take 16 podiums across the season.
+Between 2003 and 2005, he was dominant; taking the title in 2004 (seven wins, 17 podiums, eight pole positions, four fastest laps) with Redline Racing and finishing as runner-up in 2003 (Team BCR), and 2005 (Redline Racing).
+Indeed, his 2005 totals for victories and pole positions (14 wins, eight pole-positions) are both series records and he went on to take 16 podiums across the season.

-Having done a few Supercup races in 2002 with Kadach Racing Team and in 2003 with Porsche Cars Great Britain, he returned in 2005 in a Lechner Racing School Team prepared Porsche in rounds which did not clash with his UK commitments.
-He won the season opener in Bahrain and came 9th overall, adding a fastest lap to his tally too.
+Having done a few Supercup races in 2002 with Kadach Racing Team and in 2003 with Porsche Cars Great Britain, Westbrook returned in 2005 in a Lechner Racing School Team prepared Porsche in rounds which did not clash with his UK commitments.
+He won the season opener in Bahrain and came ninth overall, adding a fastest lap to his tally too.

-In 2006 with RT Morellato PZ Essen (4 wins, 11 podiums, 4 pole positions, 3 fastest laps), he finished every Supercup race on the podium, wrapping up the title with two races to go, against drivers such as Uwe Alzen, Alessandro Zampedri and Patrick Huisman.
-He has also competed in several Carrera races in Germany (EMC Buchbinder ARAXA Racing – 1 win, 4 podiums, 2 fastest laps) and also back in the UK (Red Line Racing – 4 races, 3 wins, 2 fastest laps) where he alternated with Danny Watts.
+In 2006 with RT Morellato PZ Essen (four wins, 11 podiums, four pole positions, three fastest laps), Westbrook finished every Supercup race on the podium, wrapping up the title with two races to go, against drivers such as Uwe Alzen, Alessandro Zampedri and Patrick Huisman.
+He has also competed in several Carrera races in Germany (EMC Buchbinder ARAXA Racing – one win, four podiums, two fastest laps) and also back in the UK (Red Line Racing – four races, three wins, two fastest laps) where he alternated with Danny Watts.

-In 2007 with HISAQ Competition, he won his second Porsche Supercup title in a row, with wins in Spain and Hungary, along with five other podium finishes and fastest laps.
-He again competed in Carrera Cup Deutschland, finishing second in the championship for ARAXA Racing (5 wins, 1 pole position, 4 fastest laps).
+In 2007 with HISAQ Competition, Westbrook won his second Porsche Supercup title in a row, with wins in Spain and Hungary, along with five other podium finishes and fastest laps.
+He again competed in Carrera Cup Deutschland, finishing second in the championship for ARAXA Racing (five wins, one pole position, four fastest laps).
 In the same year, he made his debut in the Le Mans Series in a GT2 Porsche for James Watt Automotive and in the Rolex Sports Car Series at Daytona and Watkins Glen with Synergy Racing in a Porsche GT3 Cup Car.